DDTSE: Discriminative Diffusion Model for Target Speech Extraction: METHODOLOGY

-To solve the quality-speed dilemma of TSE task, we introduce Diffusion Conditional Expectation Model (DCEM).
-Our model takes a mixture $\mathbf{y}$, containing multiple speakers and noise, as input, and aims to obtain clean speech $\mathbf{x}_0$ of target speaker.
-To handle multi-speaker scenarios, we collect an enrollment speech from the target speaker and extract the speaker embedding $s$ for model conditioning.
+The objective of TSE is to isolate the target speaker's clean speech from a mixture of multiple speakers and ambient noise.
+Our model processes the mixture $\mathbf{y}$ to retrieve the clean speech $\mathbf{x}_0$.
+We collect an enrollment speech from the target speaker to extract the speaker embedding $s$ for model conditioning.